alexisvdb/rnaseq_coexpression/README.md

 ```

 When these 4 steps are completed for all workflows (all combinations of normalization, batch effect correction, measure of correlation) on all datasets (data for each cell type and tissue), the results can be put together into a large table, and we can move on the last step.

+## Step 8: Final analysis

+The collected quality measures of all datasets processed by all workflows can be found in `results/overview_quality_measures.csv`.
+The R script `Rscript_final_results.R` can be used to reproduce the figures and tables in the manuscript.